xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/about.md

 ## about me (darcy)

-djilang/naarm... i love diy emo culture, skramz, and veganism. i hope this cooking blog can show a combination of these things xoxo
+djilang/naarm... i love diy emo culture, skramz, and veganism. i hope this blog can show a combination of these things xoxo
+<br><br>
+this blog was started in november 2025